dhawan9898/VirtualRouter_v2/README.md

     - ARP entry with expiry timer
 - Ping (minimal)
 - IP-in-IP
-- Notification Chain to notify subscribers of change in configuration
+- Notification Chain to notify subscribers of change in networkconfiguration
 - Logging infrastructure to dispaly sent and received messages
+- Expiry timers for dynamic ARP table
-- ETH/IP Packet Generator
+- ETH/IP Packet Generator for Testing

 Useful Commands: